 The ruins of Banteay Kdei and Ta Prohm

 Ta Prohm was on top my must-see list in Angkor.
-It’s most known for those eerie images of massive centuries-old trees staking its claim on temple ruins with their massive roots draped over the walls and corridors.
+It’s most known for those eerie images of massive centuries-old trees staking their claim on temple ruins with their massive roots draped over the walls and corridors.
 It was probably all those Indiana Jones movies growing up that had me fantasizing about walking through a jumble of ancient ruins and jungle.
 (Ta Prohm was also one of the locations of the little known movie called Tomb Raider)

 On the way, we passed by Banteay Kdei and Savin suggested we also take a look inside.
 It’s supposedly built in much the same style as Ta Prohm.
 A look at the free Siem Reap Angkor Visitors Guide will tell you that it was also “built using an inferior grade of sandstone and using poor construction techniques,” which has lead to much of its deterioration.
 That and the jungle.